Create Account

 ABOUT

-Ms. Kalpana Patowary an Indian folk singer, has immensely contributed in 30 provincial vernaculars of over 8000 songs with her magnificent voice, such as Assamese, Brajawali, Bengali, Bodo, Deuri, Mising, Sanskrit, Hindi, English, Bhojpuri, Maithili, Maghi, Angika, Oriya, Garo, Koch Rajbongshi, Tiwa, Kanadda, Telegu, Dongri, Marathi, Rajasthani, Punjabi, Hariyanvi, Arbi, Avadhi, Gujrati, Nepali, Sonowal Kochari and Bangladeshi.
-A women born and raised in a rich cultural state of Assam, yet she chose to follow the unconventional path to give 15 years of life towards the promotion and greater outreach of Bhojpuri ,the colloquial language of Indias heartland Uttar Pradesh and Bihar.
+Ms. Kalpana Patowary, an Indian folk singer, has immensely contributed to 30 provincial vernaculars of over 8000 songs with her magnificent voice, such as Assamese, Brajawali, Bengali, Bodo, Deuri, Mising, Sanskrit, Hindi, English, Bhojpuri, Maithili, Maghi, Angika, Oriya, Garo, Koch Rajbongshi, Tiwa, Kannada, Telugu, Dongri, Marathi, Rajasthani, Punjabi, Haryanvi, Arabic, Avadhi, Gujarati, Nepali, Sonowal Kachari, and Bangladeshi.
+A woman born and raised in the rich cultural state of Assam, yet she chose to follow the unconventional path to give 15 years of her life towards the promotion and greater outreach of Bhojpuri, the colloquial language of India's heartland Uttar Pradesh and Bihar.

-Initially trained in Kamrupiya and Goalporiya lokgeet by her artiste father, her first public performance was when she was just 4 year old kid.
-She was further trained by Dipen Roy and Shikha Dutta for Sangeet Bisharad in Hindustani Classical Music under Bhatkahande Sangeet Vishwavidyalaya, Lucknow.
-A disciple of legendary Ustad Ghulam Mustafa Khan, she is also certified AIR guwahati artiste and attains inspiration by the bard of Brahmaputra Padma Vibhushan Dr Bhupen Hazarika.
-Graduate in English literature, language and phonetics is her forte.
+Initially trained in Kamrupiya and Goalporiya lokgeet by her artist father, her first public performance was when she was just a 4-year-old kid.
+She was further trained by Dipen Roy and Shikha Dutta for Sangeet Visharad in Hindustani Classical Music under Bhatkhande Sangeet Vishwavidyalaya, Lucknow.
+A disciple of legendary Ustad Ghulam Mustafa Khan, she is also a certified AIR Guwahati artist and attains inspiration from the bard of Brahmaputra, Padma Vibhushan Dr. Bhupen Hazarika.
+A graduate in English literature, language, and phonetics is her forte.